Herakles (Hercules) and His Twelve Labors

 Hercules fighting the Nemean lion

 Hercules inherited great strength from his father and began performing heroic deeds at an early age.
-When Hera place had two serpents placed in his cradle Hercules grabbed them and strangled them.
-As he was growing up he was trained in the arts of war by Centaurs and heros.
+As he was growing up he was trained in the arts of war by Centaurs and heroes.
 When he was a young man two women sought him out.
 Kakia (vice) promised him an easy life of luxury and wealth if he followed her.
 Arete (virtue) promised him only glory from fighting evil if he followed her.
 Hercules followed the latter.

-Marianne Bonz wrote for PBS’s Frontline: “According to Greek legend, Herakles was the son of Zeus by a mortal woman of noble lineage, whose name was Alcmene.
+Marianne Bonz wrote for PBS’s Frontline: “According to Greek legend, Alcmene was a mortal woman of noble lineage.
 Zeus's vengeful wife, Hera, attempted to kill the infant Herakles by placing serpents in the cradle where he and his twin brother slept.
 But Herakles strangled the snakes, thus saving himself and his twin.
 [Source: Marianne Bonz, Frontline, PBS, April 1998.
 Bonz was managing editor of Harvard Theological Review.
 She received a doctorate from Harvard Divinity School, with a dissertation on Luke-Acts as a literary challenge to the propaganda of imperial Rome]

 “In addition to semi-divine parentage and birth in difficult circumstances, another common feature of the lives of demi-gods is that they encounter ignominy or great misfortune, which they must either overcome before death or resolve through death.
 After he was grown and married, Herakles was struck with a deadly madness and, mistaking his own wife and children for those of a bitter enemy, he killed them.
 It was in atonement for this terrible crime that he performed the twelve superhuman labors that rid the world of terrifying monsters and brought new security to the world's inhabitants.
 Because of his superhuman strength, Herakles was the patron of athletes, and sanctuaries honoring him adorned virtually every gymnasium throughout the Greco-Roman world.
 But his most important role was that of powerful patron and protector of human beings and gods alike.